MoniPar/reclaimed-treasures/README.md

 **Add Review Page**

 The Add Review Page displays an image of the product being reviewed, the category and the name of the product.
 This acts as a reminder for the user when reviewing the product.
 The form is very simple, which makes the process easy and quick for the logged-in reviewer.
 All they need to do is pick a rating from 1 to 5 and write a short comment in the comment field, then click the Add button.
-Both fields are required, and the user can click the Cancel button to get back to the Product Detail Page where they can check out more information about the product or see what other people have said in their reviews.
-Once the review is submitted the user is directed back to the product detail page where they get a success toast.
-They can then see their review immediately on the page and the average calculation of all reviews on the product detail.
+Both fields are required, and the user can click the Cancel button to get back to the Product Detail Page, where they can check out more information about the product or see what other people have said in their reviews.
+Once the review is submitted, the user is directed back to the product detail page where they get a success toast.
+They can then see their review immediately on the page and the average rating of all reviews on the product detail.

 <details>
 <summary>Click to view screenshots</summary>